The Best Satellite Internet Providers of 2026

 UnlimitedUp to 150Mbps

-Data as of 3/01/24.
+*Data as of 9/25/25.
+Pricing for the first three months.
+Increases by $30 after.
 Prices and availability vary by location.
-Installation fees, monthly equipment lease fees, and taxes may apply.
-After 850 GB of High-Speed Data usage, you still have unlimited access to Standard Data, which may result in slower speed.
+Installation fees, monthly equipment lease fees, and applicable taxes may be incurred.
+After using 850 GB of high-speed data, you will still have unlimited access to Standard Data, which may result in slower speeds.

 3.0